rguerillot/RM-seq/README.md

       -h, --help  show this help message and exit

     Commands:

+        run       Run the pipeline.
         version   Print version.
-        run       Run the pipeline.
+        check     Check pipeline dependencies
         test      Run the test data set.
-        check     Check pipeline dependencies

-To check dependencies are installed
+### To check dependencies are installed

     rmseq check

-To run the test dataset
+### To run the test dataset

     rmseq test

-To check the version

-    rmseq version

-To run analysis pipeline, follow the steps in
+### To run analysis pipeline, follow the steps in

     rmseq run -h
     usage: rmseq run [options]